 Why It’s Important to Diagnose and Treat ADHD in Women

-ADHD is a complicated medical condition, and there are unique issues related to hormonal effects on ADHD expression and treatment response that women may face.
+ADHD is complicated, and there are unique issues related to hormonal effects on ADHD that women may face.
 If you are a woman with adult ADHD, you deserve the best in diagnostic and treatment options.

-Just as no two people with adult ADHD express the disorder precisely alike, there is also no “one size fits all” type of treatment.
-On Klarity, providers offer online ADHD treatment options tailored to the individual patient and their needs.
-In general, patients benefit from a multi-phasic treatment plan consisting of diagnostics, pharmaceuticals, counseling, behavior modification techniques, and ongoing care from an experienced provider.
+Just as no two people with adult ADHD express the disorder precisely alike, there is also no “one size fits all” way to treat symptoms.
+In general, patients benefit from comprehensive treatment plans consisting of diagnostics, pharmaceuticals, behavior modification techniques, and ongoing care from an experienced provider.

-If You Think You Have ADHD, Contact Klarity
+If You Think You Have ADHD, Klarity Can Help

 Getting a proper diagnosis is the first step in your journey toward relief.
 If you believe you have ADHD, Klarity can help.

 Klarity will connect you with a healthcare provider for personalized online ADHD treatment.
 Take our free 2-minute self-evaluation to get started and book an appointment with a licensed medical professional in your state.
 Within 48 hours, you could receive a professional and affordable evaluation, diagnosis, and treatment plan for your ADHD symptoms, if applicable.